i-d-e/ride-scripts/README.md

 If you reuse the RIDE scripts, we kindly ask you to cite them as suggested here:

 Institut für Dokumentologie und Editorik (ed.)
 (2021).
 “Scripts of RIDE (A Review journal for digital editions and resources).”
 Version 1.0.0.
 GitHub.com. https://github.com/i-d-e/ride-scripts.
+DOI: 10.5281/zenodo.5082038.